LaserFR/LaserFR/README.md

       4. **Physically Real-time Test**: Implemented in `real_timeFR.py`.

    - **images/**

-     Includes the images and videos to show real-world approaches and results.
+     It includes images and videos that show real-world approaches and results.

 Each directory contains a detailed README file that explains its usage.
 Additionally, each code file includes comments describing the code's functions and operations.